ted-ncg/labs/09-web-mvc-account-view.md

 ### Templatize the Page

-1. "Templatize" the `<h1>Account</h1>` and the `<p>Balance</p>` so that it displays the information from the account by using the `th:text` attribute.
+1. "Templatize" the `<h1>Account</h1>` and the `<p>Balance</p>` elements so that it displays the information from the account by using the `th:text` attribute.

-    * For example, if you wanted to templatize the 99 for the account number and have it be replaced with the actual account ID, you'd do:
+    * For example, if you wanted to templatize the 99 for the account number and have it be replaced with the actual account ID, you'd surround the 99 with a `span` tag like this:

         `<h1>Account: <span th:text="${account.id}">99</span></h1>`

+1. Look up the Account in the repo, convert to an accountResponse, and then add it into the `Model`.

+    ```java
+    // lookup the account in the repository by its ID
+    ...
+    // convert to an accountResponse object
+    ...
+    // add the accountResponse to the Model
+    model.addAttribute("account", accountResponse);
+    ```
-1. Test out the page and see what you find by going to `localhost:8080/account/0`.
+1. Restart and test out the page and see what you find by going to `localhost:8080/account/0`.

-1. Add the account response object into the `Model` and then restart and try out the application.

-    * That is, add the AccountResponse object to the model via:

-      `model.addAttribute("account", accountResponse);`
+   **Note:** You may want to add some more sample data to your `AccountDataLoader` class.